IceWreck/MarvelStudiosBot-Reddit/README.md

 ## Story:
 This was made by the permission of the mods after a user requested it.
 However, it was banned after it became too spammy.
-In its 15 day run, it got aproxximately 13,000 upvotes.
+In its 15 day run, it got approximately 13,000 upvotes.

 ## Potential Use Case:
 Can be modified to run on other subreddits for better things.